 A vanilla relationship held no interest for Vanessa.
 Her previous attempts at experimenting with control and hypnosis left her feeling too embarrassed to ask a partner to participate in it with her.
 She believed that they were taking part only because she 'd encouraged it, rather than because they were both deriving pleasure from it.
 Along the way, Vanessa says, she began making friends with those interested in, and a part of, the BDSM community.

-One individual, known as a “DaSade” was the facilitator of the space which Vanessa and AH were attending, and although much older than her, at 46, they often shared a friendly flirt.
-Then one day she witnessed him taking part in a predicament bondage scenario, and she immediately knew that she wanted to play with him also.
+One individual, known as a 'DaSade' was the facilitator of the space which Vanessa and AH were attending, and although much older than her, at 46, they often shared a friendly flirt.
+Then one day, she witnessed him taking part in a predicament bondage scenario, and she immediately knew that she wanted to play with him also.
 And so she did.
-She quickly became absorbed in submitting to him in a variety of settings with rope, impact, endurance and consensual non-consent.
+Vanessa quickly became absorbed in submitting to him in a variety of settings with bondage rope, impact, endurance and consensual non-consent.

-Do you have a hypnosis fetish?
-Find fellow kinksters to explore it with by joining Fetish.com today for free.
+Do you have a hypno fetish?
+Find fellow kinksters to explore it and share your experiences or fantasies in the Fetish.com forum.